bradley-gersh/hz-convert/README.md

   - Hz values: 261.63, 33.33, 6.88, 23679.64
   ```

-### 2. Using as a package
+### 2. As a package

 #### Installation

-This method is suggested if you wish to incorporate the conversions into another
+This method is preferred for using the conversions in another
 Python program or script.
-Using the package manager `pip`, you can install the `hz_convert` package to your Python environment by navigating to the top folder
+Using the package manager `pip`, you can install
+the `hz_convert` package to your Python environment by navigating to the top
-of this repository and executing
+folder of this repository and executing

 ```bash
 pip install .